arnosolo/oversimplified_gravity_simulator/README.md

 #### Change initial condition

-You edit initial condition with GUI in demo page.
+You can edit initial condition with GUI in demo page.

 You can also find some predefined configuration in [initial_conditions](./initial_conditions) folder, include